-I have audited the financial report of the Office of the Commissioner for Public Sector Employment for the financial year ended 30 June 2022.
+I have audited the financial report of the Office of the Commissioner for Public Sector Employment for the financial year ended 30 June 2023.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Office of the Commissioner for Public Sector Employment as at 30 June 2022, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards - Simplified Reporting Requirements.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Office of the Commissioner for Public Sector Employment as at 30 June 2023, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards - Simplified Reporting Requirements.

-The financial report comprises:
+The consolidated financial report comprises:

-- a Statement of Comprehensive Income for the year ended 30 June 2022 - a Statement of Financial Position as at 30 June 2022 - a Statement of Changes in Equity for the year ended 30 June 2022 - a Statement of Cash Flows for the year ended 30 June 2022 - notes, comprising material accounting policies and other explanatory information - a Certificate from the Chief Executive of the Office of the Commissioner for Public Sector Employment and the Acting Director, Financial Services, Organisation and Governance of the Department of Treasury and Finance.
+- a Statement of Comprehensive Income for the year ended 30 June 2023 - a Statement of Financial Position as at 30 June 2023 - a Statement of Changes in Equity for the year ended 30 June 2023 - a Statement of Cash Flows for the year ended 30 June 2023 - notes, comprising material accounting policy information and other explanatory information - a Certificate from the Chief Executive of the Office of the Commissioner for Public Sector Employment and the Executive Director, Finance, People and Performance of the Attorney-General's Department.